blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

  ...
 ```

 Even this sadly isn't fool proof though.
 You can clearly see that while _most_ frames run for 16.67ms, one ran for 16.79ms and another ran for 16.68ms.
-I don't really know exactly why this happens, but my guess is that this is a result of the scheduler poking our thread at a bad time, right before the wait was supposed to end.
+I don't really know exactly why this happens, but my guess is that the scheduler poked our thread at a bad time, right before the wait was supposed to end.

 Still, this is _the most precision we can possibly get here_.